 Bachelor of Science in Information Assurance (BSIA)

 Information Assurance (IA) is an emerging, rapidly expanding science that addresses problems in the fundamental understanding of the design, development, implementation and life cycle support of secure information systems.
-The need for secure information systems has become a paramount concern as the computer-enabled, internet-connected, digital-based global society of the 21st century emerges.
+The need for secure information systems has become a paramount concern as the computer-enabled, internet-connected, digital-based global society of the 21st century continues to emerge.
 The lack of adequately secure information systems has been cited as one of the likely impediments to the emergence of the digital society.

-Visit us on Facebook at nullifyuno.
+Visit NULLify on Facebook at nullifyuno.

 A minimum of 120 credit hours is required for a Bachelor of Science degree in Information Assurance (BSIA).
 Thirty of the last 36 hours must be University of Nebraska at Omaha courses.
 Registering for courses without having taken the stated prerequisites could result in administrative withdrawal.

 To obtain a BSIA, a student must fulfill the University, College and Departmental requirements.
 Some courses may satisfy requirements in more than one area, but credit is awarded only once, thereby reducing the total number of credit hours for the degree to 120.
 (This total does not include prerequisites.)